 With Star Trek III: The Search for Spock, Leonard Nimoy takes the opportunity of his characters’ on-screen absence to step into the director’s chair.
 Nimoy had directed episodes of various tv series such as Mission: Impossible (1966-73) and The Powers of Matthew Starr (1982-3) but The Search for Spock became his feature film debut.
 Once there, Nimoy does a reasonable job, demonstrating a good eye for dramatic set-up.

 Star Trek III: The Search for Spock is a comfortable, easy film.
 It is clearly pitched at the Star Trek fans.
 The regulars slip back into their roles effortlessly.
 This marked the point in the film series where the stories started to move from external dramatic adventures to cosy ones that played to the characters.
 Leonard Nimoy’s two directorial outings are much more humour driven than any of the other films.
 Nimoy’s wrinkle is to allow each to come on with their own particular scene like a comedy ensemble.
-It proves amusing, although only Nichelle Nichols gives any performance worth sitting up and paying attention to in one fine scene pulling a phaser on a cocky junior officer.
+It proves amusing, although only Nichelle Nichols gives a performance worth sitting up and paying attention to in one fine scene pulling a phaser on a cocky junior officer.

-For all that, Star Trek III: The Search for Spock also disappoints.
+For all Nimoy’s new approach, Star Trek III: The Search for Spock also disappoints.
 It is too comfortable, pitched too easily at the fans.
 Indeed, the legacy of Leonard Nimoy’s creative influence was to turn the Star Trek film series into a vehicle controlled by the regular cast from the tv series – but having done so, the Star Trek films settled into a far too easy middle-age that became more about the actors showing up and never advancing beyond their character parts, while any sense of galactic adventuring and exploration of ideas that the original series had represented were allowed to fall by the wayside.

 The other Star Trek films are:– Star Trek – The Motion Picture (1979), Star Trek II: The Wrath of Khan (1982), The Voyage Home: Star Trek IV (1986), Star Trek V: The Final Frontier (1989) and Star Trek VI: The Undiscovered Country (1991).
 Star Trek: Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998) and Star Trek: Nemesis (2002) are films spun off from Star Trek: The Next Generation.
 Star Trek (2009), Star Trek: Into Darkness (2013) and Star Trek: Beyond (2016) were reboots of the classic series, which recast the classic roles with new faces.
-The other Star Trek tv series are Star Trek: The Next Generation (1987-94), Star Trek: Deep Space Nine (1992-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5) and Star Trek: Discovery (2017– ), Star Trek: Picard (2020-23), the animated Star Trek: Lower Decks (2020- ), Star Trek: Prodigy (2021- ) and Star Trek: Strange New Worlds (2022- )..
+The other Star Trek tv series are Star Trek: The Next Generation (1987-94), Star Trek: Deep Space Nine (1993-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5), Star Trek: Discovery (2017– ), Star Trek: Picard (2020-23), the animated Star Trek: Lower Decks (2020- ), Star Trek: Prodigy (2021- ) and Star Trek: Strange New Worlds (2022- )..